TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 Alumina ceramic is known as an industrial ceramic with excellent hardness and wear resistance.

-Main componentZirconium oxide / ZrO2Aluminum oxide / Al2O3
+Main ComponentZirconium Oxide / ZrO2Aluminum Oxide / Al2O3

-HardnessOften slightly lower than alumina in generalVery high
+HardnessGenerally slightly lower than aluminaExtremely high

-Differences as actual keycaps
+Actual Differences as Keycaps

 PricePrice differences between kits

-Impact of weight on switchesWhether return becomes sluggish with light switches
+Switch ImpactWhether return becomes sluggish on light switches

-Fit accuracyStem tightness, wobble, and ease of removal/installation
+Fit PrecisionStem hardness, wobble, ease of installation/removal

-Exterior durabilityFingerprints, skin oils, and ease of wiping
+Exterior DurabilityFingerprints, oils, ease of cleaning

 Price

-Comparison itemTacType Full KitCerakey V2 Full Set
+Comparison ItemTacType Full KitCerakey V2 Full Set

-After coupon$69.00
+After Coupon$69.00

-Difference vs TacType+$66
+Difference from TacType+$66

-Comparison itemTacType TKL KitCerakey V2 TKL equivalent
+Comparison ItemTacType TKL KitCerakey V2 TKL Equivalent

-After coupon$54.00
+After Coupon$54.00

-Difference vs TacType+$49
+Difference from TacType+$49

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ